Cyb10101/dev-vm-linux/usage.md

 sudo reboot
 ```

-## Usage script

 ### Message of the day - Keep me from working

 Yes, you wan't it!
 Your boss would kill you, but your soul thanks you.
 Each new Terminal you opening on desktop or with ssh, you get a new message.

-To activate/deactivate it, run usage script "Message of the day".
+To activate/deactivate it use usage script "Message of the day".

 Show which fortunes are available and configure it at function "terminalMotd" in .shell-methods file: